- This event has passed.

 November 3 @ 5:00 pm - 7:00 pm| Free

 Hear 2016 Cave Canem Northwestern University Press Poetry Prize winner Laura Swearingen-Steadwell read from her second book of poems, All Blue So Late, which Pulitzer Prize winner Tyehimba Jess calls “a haunting coming of age; a slow and writhing eruption of womanhood through layers of heat, siren and loss.”
-Reginald Flood, honorable mention for I Hear Em Say War Is Still Going On In the World, as well as contest judge and Cave Canem president Jacqueline Jones LaMon, begin the evening with introductory readings.
+Reginald Flood, honorable mention for I Hear Em Say War Is Still Going On In the World, as well as contest judge and former Cave Canem president Jacqueline Jones LaMon, begin the evening with introductory readings.
 Free and open to the public.
 Refreshments to follow.

 Laura Swearingen-Steadwell is a graduate of Warren Wilson’s MFA Program for Writers, and the author of How to Seduce a White Boy in Ten Easy Steps.
 She works as an editor and a teaching artist, and lives in Brooklyn, New York.